mujin/mujincontrollerclientpy/README.md

 ## Running on Linux

-Load mujincontrollerclient as a module in python.
+Load mujincontrollerclient as a module in Python.

 ## Install on Linux